orix-software/bpm/docs/docs/installation.md

-# Build and package manager for Orix
+# Installation Guide for bpm

-## First install
+bpm does not install Oricutron and cc65, bit are needed for bpm.

+How to install for Linux

 ```bash
 mkdir ~/bin/